LAKERS TOGETHER: Find out how we're moving forward.

 - Collaborating with classmates and your instructor to strengthen your writing skills,

 - Incorporating feedback from your classmates, instructor, and writing center consultants to improve your final written product.

 These learning experiences ensure that our first-year writing courses support your growth and development as a writer, building on the writing skills you already have to prepare you for the work you will do throughout the rest of your college career and your life beyond GVSU.

 The First-Year Writing Program at GVSU is coordinated by the Writing Department within the College of Arts and Sciences.
-We are responsible for the curriculum of two first-year writing courses, WRT 150 (which fulfills the General Education Foundations writing requirement), and WRT 098 (an elective course designed to prepare students for WRT 150).
+We are responsible for the curriculum of WRT 150 and Stretch (WRT 120 and WRT 130), both of which fulfill the General Education Foundations - Writing requirement.

 The mission of the First-Year Writing Program is to support the development of students’ research and writing skills by building on the knowledge about writing they already have and preparing them to participate in conversations in university, workplace, and community contexts.
 Our classes empower students to think critically about themselves, their disciplines, and their communities by emphasizing academic literacy practices that foster students’ agency and self-expression.